CALL FOR NOMINATIONS

 Welcome to the Div.
 16 (School Psychology) of the American Psychological Association.
 Our division represents the interests of psychologists engaged in the delivery of comprehensive psychological services in schools and other applied settings to children, adolescents and their families.
 Div.
 16 members receive our peer-reviewed journal, School Psychology Quarterly, and triannual newsletter, The School Psychologist.
-You can follow our division via Facebook, Twitter and our announcements page.
+You can follow our division via Facebook and Twitter.

 Become Involved with Div.
 16

 Existing scholarship suggests that classroom practices, teacher attitudes, and the broader school environment play a critical role in understanding the rates of student reports of aggression, bullying...